Sorry, you need to enable JavaScript to visit this website.

 After Knee Replacement: At-Home Exercise Program

 Apply the skills you learned in the hospital or rehab center to your exercise program at home.
 Use a walker, cane, or crutches to help you move safely.
-By sticking with your exercise program, you’ll walk more easily and return to an active life sooner.
-Contact your healthcare provider or physical therapist if you have pain while exercising.
+By sticking with your exercise program, you'll walk more easily and return to an active life sooner.
+Contact your doctor or physical therapist if you have pain while exercising.

 Maintaining your exercise program